MitchellMalleo/MMScrollPresenter/README.md

 ---
 MMScrollPresenter is a control for iOS development that takes an array of MMScrollPages and displays them in your UIScrollView.

-I was initially insipired by a control in Destiny App, so I'd recommend checking that out as well.
+I was initially insipired by a control in the Destiny App, so I'd recommend checking that out as well.

 ### Example Usage